SERVICES

 Besides synthetic implants, some surgeons have also used homologous implants (donated tissue from a cadaver).
 Cadaveric cartilage has a lower risk of complications than synthetic grafts, but generally have less predictable long term results than autologous grafts from your own body.
 Unlike autologous tissue, which is still viable and has living cells which become incorporated into your nose, homologous implants have been irradiated and do not have any living cells.
 This causes these implants to be more prone to resorption and loss of volume than autologous grafts which provide lifelong results.

 Dr. Yoo exclusively uses autologous grafts as they provide the most permanent, natural, and beautiful results in the safest manner.
-Using the most cutting-edge techniques, he is able to harvest these grafts with hidden, minimal scars.
+Employing state-of-the-art techniques, he is able to carefully harvest these grafts with hidden, minimal scars.

 What are the available options for Autologous Grafts?